 The notice shall further apprise each party of their right to retain legal counsel if so desired.
-[Eff MAY $2\,9\,2010$ ] (Auth: HRS §§91-2, 11-193) (Imp: HRS §§91-2, 91-8, 11-193, 11-216, 11-228, 11-229)
+[Eff 5/29/10; am and comp] (Auth: HRS §§91-2, 11-314(8)) (Imp: HRS §§91-2, 91-8, 11-314)

 §3-161-68 Argument.
 Argument shall be heard either before the commission or a hearings officer duly designated.
 All parties shall be afforded full opportunity to present argument on all issues involved.
 The argument shall be at the time and place set forth in the notice of argument but at that time and place may be continued from day to day and adjourned to a later day or to a different place without notice other than the announcement thereof at the hearing.
-[Eff MAY 292010 ] (Auth: HRS §§91-2, 11-193) (Imp: HRS §§91-2, 91-8, 11-193, 11-216, 11-228, 11-229)
+[Eff 5/29/10; comp (Auth: HRS §§91-2, 11-314(8)) (Imp: HRS §§91-2, 91-8, 11-314)

 §3-161-69 Material issue of fact; public interest.
-If, at any time, it appears that there exists a genuine controversy of material fact the resolution of which is necessary before any order of declaratory relief may issue, or that the petition raises issues of public concern and interest that a proceeding for rule relief would more fairly and effectively aid the commission in achieving the commission's purposes and goals and protect that public concern or interest, the commission or hearings officer may:
+If [7] at any time [7] it appears that there exists a genuine controversy of material fact the resolution of which is necessary before any order of declaratory relief may issue, or that the petition raises issues of public concern and interest that a proceeding for hearing or rule relief would more fairly and effectively aid the commission in achieving the commission's purposes and goals and protect that public concern or interest, the commission or hearings officer may:

-- (1) Sua sponte or on motion of any party dismiss the petition for declaratory relief and allow the petition to be refiled as a petition for hearing or rule relief; or - (2) Convert the proceeding to one for hearing or rule relief and proceed thereafter as if the petition had been brought originally for hearing or rule relief.
-If the proceeding is converted to a proceeding for hearing or rule relief, the issues may be restricted to those material facts in issue.
+- (1) Sua sponte or on motion of any party dismiss the petition for declaratory relief and allow the petition to be refiled as a petition for hearing or rule relief; or